North Carolina State University

 Achievement Gaps in Undergraduate Degree Efficiency

-By 2021-22, NCSU will reduce by 50% the achievement gap in undergraduate degree efficiency among rural students.
+By 2021-22, NCSU will reduce by 50% the achievement gap in undergraduate degree efficiency between rural and non-rural students.

 From NC State: Setting rural students up for success includes changes in our academic policies to help close the aforementioned achievement gaps.
 NC State has improved policies regarding the continuation of undergraduate enrollment, satisfactory academic progress, undergraduate grade exclusion, and withdrawals.
 These policy changes were designed to promote student behaviors that are consistent with on-time graduation.
 We are also implementing initiatives for larger fall freshmen cohorts; more intentional paths to transfer into NC State from North Carolina community colleges; and a new deferred spring admissions program where freshmen applicants are admitted if they delay their enrollment to the first spring semester after high school graduation.
 All of these initiatives are gradually helping to close an achievement gap for rural students.